silverstripe/silverstripe-session-manager/docs/en/userguide/index.md

 ## Revoking access

-To remove access for a session associated with a device, click the `Log Out` link next to the session you want to remove.
-You will then be prompted to confirm the deletion to avoid accidentally removing access:
+To remove access for a session associated with a device, click the `Log out` link next to the session you want to remove.
+This session will be immediately removed and anyone viewing the CMS using this session will need to log back in.

 ![Revoking login sessions](_images/revoking-login-sessions.png)

-Once confirmed the login session will be removed and the session / device associated with it will no longer be logged in and will thus have to log back in.

 [notice]
 Note: Members can only revoke access for their own profile.
 Nobody else will have access to remove your sessions.